The Probabilistic Foundations of Surveillance Failure: From False Alerts to Structural Bias: Effective Dimensionality Under Correlation: Technical Details

-For the Poisson approximation, independence gives $\text{Var}(Y) = \lambda = kp$.
-Under positive correlation, $\text{Var}(Y) > \lambda$, creating heavier tails.
-Positive correlation generally reduces the large-deviation rate compared to the independent case, producing heavier tails; see \citet{dembo2010} for conditions.
-For intuition, one can treat the reduction in rate as shrinking the exponent by the factor $k_{\text{eff}}/k$.
+Positive correlation generally reduces the large-deviation rate compared to the independent case; see~\cite{dembo2010} for precise conditions.
+Intuitively, the rate reduction can be modeled by shrinking the exponent by the factor $k_{\mathrm{eff}}/k$.